 :: Default Prevention Management Plan ::

 Lowering your school’s Cohort Default Rate (CDR) begins with a Default Prevention Management Plan.
-Developing your plan can be a significant undertaking; however, with our added expertise and by following the steps outlined below, we can help you create a plan that meets your institution’s specific goals and needs.
+Developing your plan can be a significant undertaking; however, by following the steps outlined below, you can create a plan that meets your institution’s specific goals and needs.

 Step One: Perform a Cohort Analysis